Filtered formal groups, Cartier duality, and derived algebraic geometry: The deformation of a formal group

+be the unit map of commutative algebra objects in Finally, let $N(\phi)_\bullet$ be the nerve of this map, viewed as a simplicial object in this $\infty$-category; by construction this will be a groupoid object in $\on{CAlg}(\on{Fil}(\Mod_k))$.
+We define

+which will be a cogroupoid object in the $\infty$-category of derived affine schemes over $\filstack$. \end{const}

-We now give a more explicit description of this groupoid object.
-The structure sheaf $\OO_{\AAA^1 / \GG_m}$ may be identified with the graded polynomial algebra $k[t]$, where $t$ is of weight $1$.
-In degree $1$ one obtains the following fiber product
+\begin{rem} We now give a more explicit description of this groupoid object in degree~$1$.
+In Construction~\ref{construction of filtered zero sphere} above, the structure sheaf $\OO_{\AAA^1 / \GG_m}$ may be identified with the graded polynomial algebra $k[t]$, where $t$ is of weight $1$.
+In degree~$1$, one obtains the fiber product

 which may be thought of as the graded algebra